 Thankfully, options are manifold for those who are not confident in their second language proficiency.
-Here are a few countries where you can get by without too much trouble, even if you exclusively speak English.
+Here are a few countries you can get by without much trouble, even if you exclusively speak English.

 A no-brainer for English-speaking travel is Australia, where your biggest language obstacle could likely be figuring out the local slang.
 Though Australia doesn’t actually have an official language, people usually default to English.
 Collectively, Australians speak over 200 different languages, but the two most common ones you’ll find are English and Mandarin.